 Young Adults And Addiction

 Some groups of young adults are more likely to misuse substances than others.
-For example, among 19 to 30-year old’s, men had higher rates of use of most substances than women.
-One study found that women who expressed sexual minority status, meaning that they did not identify as heterosexual, were at a higher risk of developing alcohol, drug, or tobacco abuse and dependence, than their heterosexual peers.
+For example, among 19 to 30-year-olds, men had higher rates of use of most substances than women.
+One study found that women who expressed sexual minority status, meaning that they did not identify as heterosexual, were at a higher risk of developing alcohol, drug, or tobacco abuse and dependence than their heterosexual peers.

-- Access to top treatment centers
+Access to professional treatment

 Why Do Young Adults Misuse Substances?

 The part of the brain that includes the reward center develops in adolescents before the part of the brain that controls decision-making, processing, natural inhibitions, and cognitive flexibility; this part is called the frontal lobe.
 The frontal lobe does not fully develop until a person’s mid-20s, leading some researchers to correlate this delayed maturation with young people’s tendency to make unreliable judgments and take the risk of misusing substances.

 A person’s community, family, friendships, environment, and individual motives can also be factors in explaining substance misuse.
 For some, experimenting with drugs and alcohol before beginning adulthood is seen as a part of identity exploration.
 For others, drugs may be used as a way to fit in with peers.
 If the friends a young person surrounds themselves with all use alcohol, it is more likely that person will use alcohol themselves.
 In some cases, the individual may not actually enjoy misusing substances but feel that they will be ostracized from the group if they choose to not partake.
 Others may use drugs and alcohol to self-medicate if they have physical pain or mental health issues like depression and anxiety.